+The ratings' negative outlook primarily reflects the result of the negative outlook on the State of Parana rather than the operations of Sanepar itself.
 The outlook could be stabilized if the sub-sovereign's credit quality improves significantly along with the company's financial performance improves consistently above our expectations.
-We also consider that Sanepar will manage its capital structure prudently and finance its Capex program and the payment of dividends in a way that keeps the company's credit metrics compatible with the rating category.
+We also consider that Sanepar will manage its capital structure prudently and finance its capex program and the payment of dividends in a way that keeps the company's credit metrics compatible with the rating category.